 Archaeological Curation-Needs Assessments for Fort Sill, Oklahoma, Fort Gordon, Georgia, Vandenberg Air Force Base, California, Camp Pendleton Marine Corps Base, California, and Naval Air Weapons Station, China Lake, California.
 Thomas B. Meyers, Michael K. Trimble.
-Archaeological Curation-Needs Assessments ,No. 1.: US Army Corps of Engineers, St. Louis District, Technical Center of Expertise in Archaeological Curation and Collections Management.
+Archaeological Curation-Needs Assessments ,No. 1.: US Army Corps of Engineers Mandatory Center of Expertise for the Curation and Management of Archaeological Collections, St. Louis District.
 1993 ( tDAR id: 407090) ; doi:10.6067/XCV8MS3VXK

 min long: -123.223; min lat: 29.229 ; max long: -75.762; max lat: 37.44 ;

 Sponsor(s): Legacy Resources Management Program